Don't Need the Sun to Shine (To Make Me Smile)

-"Don't Need the Sun to Shine (to Make Me Smile)" is a song by English singer Gabrielle.
+"Don't Need the Sun to Shine (To Make Me Smile)" is a song by English singer Gabrielle.
 It was written by Gabrielle and Jonathan Shorten for her greatest hits compilation Dreams Can Come True, Greatest Hits Vol. 1 (2001), spanning her first three albums.
-Produced by Shorten, the song served as the album's lead single and peaked at number nine on the UK Singles Chart, becoming her tenth top-ten hit in the United Kingdom.
+Produced by Shorten, the song served as the album's lead single and peaked at number nine on the UK Singles Chart, becoming her 10th top-10 hit in the United Kingdom.
 Outside the UK, it reached the top 20 in Denmark, New Zealand, and Portugal.

-In popular culture

-The song featured in several different scenes of the BBC black comedy series Nighty Night (2004–05).